PreferredAI/cornac/docs/source/user/iamaresearcher.rst

     # run the experiment and compare the results
     cornac.Experiment(eval_method=rs, models=models, metrics=metrics, user_based=True).run()

-Using Additional packages
+Using additional packages
 -------------------------

-Cornac is built on top of the popular scientific computing libraries such as NumPy, SciPy, and scikit-learn.
+Cornac is built on top of the popular scientific computing libraries such as NumPy and SciPy.
 It is also designed to be compatible with the popular deep learning libraries such as PyTorch and TensorFlow.

 If you are using additional packages in your model, you can add them into the ``requirements.txt`` file.
 This will ensure that the packages are installed